B I O

 A U T H O R C H A R L I E D O N L E A

-Charlie Donlea is the USA Today and International bestselling author of Summit Lake, The Girl Who Was Taken and Don't Believe It.
-His latest novel, Some Choose Darkness is available now in paperback format.
+Charlie Donlea is the USA Today and #1 International bestselling author of Summit Lake, The Girl Who Was Taken, Don't Believe It, Some Choose Darkness, and The Suicide House.

 Photo Credit: Carrianne Photography